 A Fractal View of Reward

-Since the returns of the market are not “normal” nor random, much of the return comes in big jumps.
+Since the market returns are not “normal” or random, much of the return comes in big jumps.
 Since volatility clusters, take advantage of the times of low volatility.

 A Fractal View of Ruin

 Mandelbrot’s most interesting ideas come from his discussion of ruin.
 So much so, that Taleb’s The Black Swan is dedicated to Mandelbrot.

 Black swan events are much more common in the real world than using normal distribution models would have you predict.
 These are the clustered fat tails that can lead to ruin.